kpdecker/jsdiff/README.md

     The optional `options` object may have the following keys:

     - `fuzzFactor`: Number of lines that are allowed to differ before rejecting a patch.
 Defaults to 0.
     - `compareLine(lineNumber, line, operation, patchContent)`: Callback used to compare to given lines to determine if they should be considered equal when patching.
-Defaults to strict equality but may be overriden to provide fuzzier comparison.
+Defaults to strict equality but may be overridden to provide fuzzier comparison.
 Should return false if the lines should be rejected.

 * `JsDiff.applyPatches(patch, options)` - applies one or more patches.